jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-15.md

 title: "The Hypothesis of Copernicus and Tycho"
 heading: Articles 15-19`
 weight: 16
-description: "The duration alone of our life is sufficient to demonstrate the existence of God"
+description: "The hypotheses of Copernicus and Tycho do not differ as hypotheses"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes